-Very little can be done to curb the cost of driver and operator-based costs.
-The market determines wages and benefits, as well does the law.
-The cost of fuel is also beyond a proprietor or company’s control as well, but fuel consumption rate is something individuals can control.
+Very little can be done to curb the cost of the driver and operator-based costs.
+The market determines wages and benefits, as well as does the law.
+The cost of fuel is also beyond a proprietor or company’s control as well, but the fuel consumption rate is something individuals can control.

 Trends for Controlling Diesel Fuel Consumption